Absolute pitch

 Lesion cases: which brain area is necessary for absolute pitch?

-There are a few case reports where absolute pitch was preserved even after brain regions that were found to associate with absolute pitch, and vice versa.
+There are a few case reports where absolute pitch was preserved even after brain regions were found to associate with absolute pitch, and vice versa.

 Can adults acquire absolute pitch?

-In popular culture, this is often used as a prop of a musical prodigy.
+In popular culture, this is often used as a prop for a musical prodigy.
 While having absolute pitch can be highly beneficial for musical composition and conduction, it can be detrimental for on-the-fly transposition, which may be needed for performers (Miyazaki 2004).

 Even more, ones with absolute pitch can be easily irritated by imprecisely tuned tones (Rogenmoser et al., 2020), which could make musicians less adaptive to unfamiliar musical scales and non-modern tunings.